Overview

 Mongolia held its first democratic elections in 1990, after 70 years of single-party rule.
 There are two major political parties in the country: the Mongolian People's Party (MPP), and the Democratic Party (DP).

-The Prime Minister and Cabinet hold executive power in Mongolia, the President is the Head of State.
+The Prime Minister and Cabinet hold executive power and, the President is the Head of State.
 Legislative power rests with the State Great Khural (Parliament) of Mongolia.
 Members of the State Great Khural are elected for a fixed four-year term, while the President serves a single six-year term (on different electoral cycles).
 Following a constitutional amendment in 2023, the number of parliamentarians increased from 76 to 126.

 Economic and trade overview

-Heavy reliance on the mining sector has linked Mongolia's economic fortunes to global mineral commodity prices.
 Mongolia's mining sector continues to grow strongly, and around 90 per cent of Mongolian exports are related to the mining industry, notably copper, gold and coal.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 33 per cent of Mongolia's GDP once full commercial ore production starts.

 Bilateral relations